DrgnRanger/skeleton-char-sheet/Skeleton 1st Edition/Readme.md

 Made by DrgnRanger

 ### Changelog
+**v1.40 (09-10-2021)**
+* added repeating sections for boons/curses
+* edited layout of sheet to create better stylized pieces
+* edited repeating sections buttons to make them look like all other buttons on the sheet

 **v1.30 (09-09-2021)**
 * revamped rolling system to simplify rolling for ability/skill checks
 * changed positions of rolls to better group objects in character sheet